roguehistory/Hist_Digh3814/content/en/week/11/creativity.md

 The idea is that each column in a spreadsheet can be a kind of 'voice', while each row is what should happen on a subsequent tap.
 Spreadsheets then get loaded into a 'stage' that has different kinds of interactions or layouts.
 One looks like a text message screen; another can handle a kind of splitscreen effect (it reminds me of the opening to any Marvel movie, when the big 'MARVEL' logo appears).

-Now, it's still in beta, so there are some rough edges.
-Here's an example that ties voice clips and short movies into a kind of documentary:

-<iframe width="560" height="315" src="http://step.works/index.php/show/embed/rewriting-relearning-1?http://step.works/index.php/show/rewriting-relearning-1" frameborder="0" allowfullscreen></iframe>
+Now, it's still in beta, so there are some rough edges; it doesn't seem to use https (just plain ol' http) so you might get some security warnings.
+If you do, and your browser just doesn't want to play with it, then you might as well stop because it's not something that we, on our end, can fix.

-I find that tapping with the space bar works best.
+But if it does work for you, I find that tapping with the space bar works best once you're looking at something.

 1. Create a new google spreadsheet by [copying this one to your account](https://docs.google.com/spreadsheets/d/1ZnI0UYJMG77Uj4tIrFCtwwhRqF3zjrCtZWbhN-cKtjA/copy).